marianafartura/marianafartura/README.md

 <hr>

 <pre>
-💻 Front-End Developer and WebDesigner
+💻 Front-End Developer and Web Designer
 📚 Studying Systems Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations